rorre/blog-nextjs/posts/ka-mess.md

 ---
-Title: 'Karya Angkatan: Behind The Scene And User Input Messiness'
+Title: "Karya Angkatan: Behind The Scene And User Input Messiness"
 Date: 2021-11-21 11:00
 Modified: 2021-11-21 11:00
 Category: technology
 Tags: tech
 Slug: ka-mess
+Preview: Apparently, you can't always trust users to do input correctly.
+See how I dealt with it.
 ---

 In my faculty, for freshmens we are introduced with a bunch of events and tasks to further bond ourselves.
 One of it is _Karya Angkatan_, in which we are tasked to make something where everyone is able to contribute.
 For our year, we decided to follow last year's path and make a yearbook site.
 The deadline was long, around 3 months, so it is a pretty relaxed task.
 Here, I will talk about the technology being used in the site's back-end and how everything will be done, really.